ae-utbm/sith/README.md

 To start the simple development server, just run `python3 manage.py runserver`

+For more informations, check out the CONTRIBUTING.md file.

 ### Logging errors with sentry

 To connect the app to sentry.io, you must set the variable SENTRY_DSN in your settings custom.
 It's composed of the full link given on your sentry project